nohorbee/tasks/README.md

 **NOTE**: Already using REDIS for opaque authentication.
 This will be explained below.

-3. Bugs: I tested for some corner cases but not exahustively (TBH)
+3. Bugs: I tested for some corner cases but not exhaustively (TBH)

 ### Requirements

 It's complete.
 I created 3 endpoints:

-- Create Task: Associated to the logged user.
+- Create Task: Associated with the logged user.
-- Retrieve Tasks: Associated to the logged user.
+- Retrieve Tasks: Associated with the logged user.
 - Update Task: Title, Description, and Status can be modified (using json-patch standard)

 ### Ideal